swiftlang/swift-evolution/proposals/nnnn-character-properties.md

 The properties on `Character` are strictly additive.
 The addition of the `ascii:` label to `FixedWithInteger.init(_:String,radix:Int)` will need to go through the normal unavailable/renamed deprecation process.

 ## Effect on ABI Stability
-Most of these changes are additive: they introduce new ABI surface area to keep stable.
+These changes are ABI-additive: they introduce new ABI surface area to keep stable.

-### `@inlinable` and Non-`@inlinable` Properties

-`@inlinable` affects the ABI stability and library evolution impact of a change. `@inlinable`’s sweet spot hits APIs that are extremely unlikely to change their semantics and are frequently used or often part of a program’s “hot path”.
-ASCII-related queries check both of these boxes.
-For other properties whose semantics can be expressed entirely in terms of other API, `@inlinable` allows the optimizer to optimize across multiple calls and specific usage without giving up a meaningful degree of library evolution. `isWholeNumber` checking `wholeNumberValue` for `nil` is an example of this, as these two methods are semantically tied and the optimizer could (in theory) reuse the result of one for the other.
-We can always safely supply a new finely-tuned implementation of `isWholeNumber` in future versions of the stdlib, provided semantics are equivalent.

-Properties where we may change our strategy (or details of implementation) to accommodate future versions of Unicode and unanticipated changes or corner-cases should be non-`@inlinable`.
+The proposed solution includes recommended `@inlinable` annotations on properties which derive their value from other properties (thus benefitting from optimizations), or which are well-defined and stable under future Unicode versions (e.g. ASCII-related properties).

 ## Additions and Alternatives Considered